Enabling Sinhala in GNU/Linux HOWTO

 gnome-keyboard-properties

-2. Choose the “Layout” tab and click on the “Add” button.
+2. Choose the “Layouts” tab and click on the “Add” button.
 This will open a new window which contains a list of layouts ordered by country.

 3. Scroll down the list till you find “Sri Lanka” and then highlight it by clicking on it.
-The Sinhala layout is the default in the Sri Lanka layouts file, so you do NOT need to click the expand triangle icon.
+The Sinhala layout is the Default in the Sri Lanka layouts file.
 Then press “OK”.

-4. Choose the “Layout Options” tab and click on the text “Group Shift/Lock behavior”.
-A list will expand below this text
+4. Choose the “Layout Options” tab and click on the text “Layout switching”.
+A list will expand below this text.

-5. Scroll down the list till you find the text “Both Shift keys together change group”.
+5. Scroll down the list till you find the text “Both Shift keys together change layout”.
 Click on the corresponding checkbox.

-6. If you wish to use an LED to indicate the toggling of keyboard layouts, click on the text "Use keyboard LED to show alternative group".
-A list will expand below this text
+6. If you wish to use an LED to indicate the toggling of keyboard layouts, click on the text "Use keyboard LED to show alternative layout".
+A list will expand below this text.

-7. Scroll down the list till you find the text “ScrollLock LED shows alternative group”.
+7. Scroll down the list till you find the text “ScrollLock LED shows alternative layout”.

 1. In an xterm do: